- Genome Browser

 sort -k1,1 -k2,2n unsorted.bed > input.bed

-fetchChromSizesscript from the same directory to create the chrom.sizes file for the UCSC database you are working with (e.g., hg19).
-Note that this is the file that is referred to as
+to create the chrom.sizes file for the UCSC database you are working with (e.g., hg19).

 bedToBigBed input.bed chrom.sizes myBigBed.bb

-myBigBed.bb) to a http, https, or ftp location.
+Step 6.
+Move the newly created bigBed file (myBigBed.bb) to a web-accessible http, https, or ftp location.

 track type=bigBed name="My Big Bed" description="A Graph of Data from My Lab" bigDataUrl=http://myorg.edu/mylab/myBigBed.bb

-bedToBigBed program can also be run with several additional options.
-Some of them,
+bedToBigBed program can be run with several additional options.
+Some of these,

 -type options, are used in examples below.
-A full list of
+For a full

 to display the usage message.

-You can create a custom track using this bigBed file by pasting the URL
+To create a custom track using this bigBed file:

 track type=bigBed name="bigBed Example One" description="A bigBed file" bigDataUrl=http://genome.ucsc.edu/goldenPath/help/examples/bigBedExample.bb